-The Southeast Wise Women Herbal Conference was inspired by the thriving herbal conferences for women in the Northeast, Northwest, and California, which were started in the 1990's.
+The Southeast Wise Women Herbal Conference was inspired by the thriving herbal conferences for women in the Northeast, Northwest, and California, founded n the 1990's.

-Southeast Wise Women's mission is for the conference to offer women tools, wisdom, and experiences to support physical and emotional health.
+The conference mission is to offer women tools, wisdom, and experiences to support physical and emotional health.

-Based in the Wise Woman Tradition, this herbal conference has a special flavor and focus, which resonates for those who join our Wise Woman tribe.
-Wondering if it's for you?
-Feel free to browse around below to get a scoop on the focus of this event.
+Based in the Wise Woman Tradition, this herbal conference has a special flavor and focus, which resonates for those who become part of this Wise Woman community.

 What is the focus of the conference?